anoma/nspec/docs/system_architecture/state/resource_machine/action.md

 Actions partition the state change induced by a transaction and limit the resource logics evaluation context: proofs created in the context of an action have guaranteed access only to the resources associated with the action.
 A resource is said to be *associated with an action* if resource's commitment or nullifier is present in the action's $cms$ or $nfs$ correspondingly.
 A resource is said to be *consumed in the action* for a valid action if its nullifier is present in the action's $nfs$ set.
 A resource is said to be *created in the action* for a valid action if its commitment is present in the action's $cms$ set.

-> Unlike transactions, actions don't have an explicit notion of balance associated with them and are not required to be balanced.

 ## Proofs
 Each action refers to a set of resources to be consumed and a set of resources to be created.
 Creation and consumption of a resource requires a set of proofs that attest to the correctness of the proposed action.
 There are two proof types associated with each action: